 📦

-The maximum value of goods you carry at any one time directly affects your goods in transit premium.
-Couriers handling high-value electronics or medical supplies will pay more than those delivering standard parcels.
+The peak value of cargo on board at any one time directly affects goods in transit pricing.
+Couriers transporting electronics or pharmaceuticals pay more than those delivering standard parcels.

 📋

-A clean claims history and driving record over 3-5 years typically results in lower premiums.
-At-fault accidents, traffic infringements, and previous goods damage claims will increase your premium at renewal.
+A clean claims history and licence record over three to five years earns lower premiums.
+At-fault collisions, traffic infringements, and previous goods-damage claims will increase costs at renewal.

 🛡️